Orakei Basin Walk & Loop Path

-Start at Meadowbank Rd/Train station and walk in either direction around Orakei Basin.
-Lovely wide track with big boardwalks and through a bit of shady bush.
+Start the Orakei Basin walk at Meadowbank Rd/Train station and walk in either direction.
+Lovely wide track with big boardwalks with a bit of shady bush.
 An excellent short walk in Auckland.

-The Orakei Basin Loop Path is an easy walk that will take you around 45 mins with excellent waterviews, bush track and waterskiing!
+The Orakei walkway is an easy track that will take you around 45 mins with excellent waterviews, bush track and waterskiing!

 I caught the train from downtown Auckland at Britomart station.
 It was only the second stop and took less than 10 mins to get to Meadowbank Station where I got off.
 The walk pretty much starts from there.
 You could get off at Orakei Train station, but then you have to cross over the busy road, it’s not quite as nice.
 However, if you were going to do the Judges Bay Path walk, which is not far away, you would use this station.